MannLabs/alphakraken/README.md

     # there might be additional keys here, just copy them
 ```

-5. Restart all containers with the `--build` flag (cf. above).
+5. Restart all containers with the `--build` flag (cf. [above](#on-the-kraken-pc)).

-6. Open the airflow UI and unpause the new `*.<INSTRUMENT_ID>` DAGs.

-7. Without any further intervention, the kraken will now process all files on the new instrument.
+6. (optional) Without any further intervention, the kraken would now process all files on the new instrument.
 If this is
 not desired, you may temporarily set the `max_file_age_in_hours` Airflow variable (see below) to process only
 recent files.
+Older ones will then be added to the DB with status 'ignored'.
+Don't forget to set it back to the original value as this is a global setting.

+7. Open the airflow UI and unpause the new `*.<INSTRUMENT_ID>` DAGs.
+It might be wise to do this one after another,
+(`instrument_watcher` -> `acquisition_handler` -> `acquisition_processor`.) and to check the logs for errors before starting the next one.

 ### Setup SSH connection
 This connection is required to interact with the SLURM cluster.